maueroats/teaching--2020-2021/content/ap-cs/haskell/ch03/daily-06.md

         PlatypusFiesta
         01234567Fiesta

-7. (`moveOdd`) Move any add numbers from the start of a list to the end.
+7. (`moveOdd`) Move any odd numbers from the start of a list to the end.
 Stop moving when you find an even number.
 If there are no even numbers, the list does not change.